PEARL LEMON INTERVIEWS:

-I had the opportunity to have an amazing conversation with Ben McKinley at Cascade Web Dev today.
-From talking about SEO for Web Development sites, Ben agreed to a quick interview.
+I had the opportunity to have an amazing conversation with Aaron Spolin at Spolin Law today.
+From talking about SEO for Websites, Aaron agreed to a quick interview.

 He took the time to talk to me and answer some questions so I could get to know him better and hear more about the things that have helped shape his business success to date – let’s get stuck into it!

 What Is The Book (Or Books) You’ve Given Most As A Gift, And Why?

 The Seven Principles for Making Marriage Work by John Gottman.
 This incredible book talks about how one can improve what is arguably the most important relationship in a person’s life.
 People spend significant energy and effort focusing on their careers and achieving financial success.
 If that same level of effort and focus is aimed towards personal relationships–and for married people: the spousal relationship–it can have a huge impact on the overall quality of one’s life.

 What Purchase Of $100 Or Less Has Most Positively Impacted Your Life In The Last Six Months?